-- 1. Familiarize yourself with this manual. - 2.
-Turn the control box selector switch to 'OFF' and lock it out to ensure that the pump will remain inoperative. - 3.
-Allow the pump to completely cool if overheated. - 4.
-Check the temperature before opening any covers, plates, or plugs.
+- 1. Familiarize yourself with this manual.

+- 2. Lock out or disconnect the power source to ensure that the pump will remain inoperative.

+- 3. Allow the pump to completely cool if overheated.

+- 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.